 Singapore is the gift that keeps on giving.

 The Singapore Dash – Getting to where I need to be

 The Singapore dash of day-six included a few rehashes of places previously visited and below I will give a brief mention of those attractions, although you get a better description in the other editions of Singapore Diaries.

 · Vivo City – A massive shopping Mall that is the main gateway to the popular tourist Attraction of Sentosa Island, I was also able to have a delicious Korean lunch.

 That’s a wrap of Singapore Diaries, day-seven was all about catching a train to Changi Airport and flying back home to Australia.
-It truly was a busy but very special trip, and it was a pleasure to visit this great country for the very first time.
+It indeed was a busy but exceptional trip, and it was a pleasure to visit this great country for the very first time.